-Wearers with oval faces should choose frames as wide as or slightly wider than the broadest part of the face.
-Glasses with detailed embellishments also look great with the high cheekbones typically found on oval faces.
-Choose a classic rectangular shape for a sophisticated, studious look, a retro cat-eye, or a trendy square or round frame.
-Really, anything goes—the only tip for glasses wearers with oval faces is to resist detracting from the natural balance of your features.
+Many consider an oval face the ideal shape because its proportions are balanced, with a narrow forehead, high cheekbones, and a narrow chin.
+While almost any pair of glasses look good on an oval face, select frames as wide as or slightly wider than the broadest part of the face.
+Glasses with detailed embellishments also look great with the high cheekbones typical of an oval face.
+Choose a retro cat-eye, a square, or a round frame with on-trend details; or opt for the classic and versatile rectangular silhouetteto flaunt a sophisticated, professional look.
 Your proportions are already even, so consider carefully when choosing oversized frames.

 Characterized by broad, distinctive cheekbones, parallel narrow eye lines, and narrow jawlines, the diamond face shape is the rarest of all.
-Somewhat similar to the triangle face shape because of its full cheeks, it is actually a silhouette all its own.
-Once you've identified this shape as yours, focus on frames with angular, edgy elements to complement the angular features of your face.
+Somewhat similar to the heart-shaped face shape because of its full cheeks, the diamond-shaped face is actually a silhouette all its own.
+Once you've identified this shape as yours, focus on eyeglasses with angular, edgy elements to complement the angular features of your face.
 This will soften the cheekbones and draw attention directly to your eyes.
-An added frame width will balance your look and lend a dramatic, stylish touch to your features.
+Wider frames will balance your look and lend a dramatic, stylish touch to your features.
 Avoid narrow eyeglass frames, as they will further emphasize your narrow eye line.

 Celebrities with a diamond-shaped face include Megan Fox and Ryan Reynolds.